-1 ntroduction 3

-2 Early phase of a Radiation Accident 4

-3 v 1 4 6 7 8 8 9 9 11 11

-4 .1 Simulation scenario 13 13 13 14 15

-5 Conclusion 18

-\mathbf{A} Conjugate update of inverse Gamma likelihood and Gamma prior 19

-t of Figures 1 19

-Posterior distributions of the released activity Q_t in time $t=1,\ldots,6$.
-Trajectories of the first puff in each particle at time $t=24$ based on data available at times $t=4,8,12$.
-Contour plots of the predicted accumulated dose in 4 hours after the release.
-Distribution of the accumulated dose at different locations after 4 hours (t=24) from the start 5 7 15 15 16 17
+1 Twin experiment of a radiation accident.
+6 2 Comparison of different distributions with equal first two moments 8 3 Effective number of particles for two choices of proposal densities 16 4 Posterior distributions of the released activity Q_t in time $t = 1, \ldots, 6$.
+17 5 Trajectories of the first puff in each particle at time $t = 24$ based on data available at times $t = 4, 8, 12$.
+18 6 Contour plots of the predicted accumulated dose in 4 hours after the release 18 7 Distribution of the accumulated dose at different locations after 4 hours (t=24) from the start of the release 19

-of the release.
-18